ibm-cloud-docs/power-iaas/getting-started-PER.md

 The PER solution is available in `DAL10`, `FRA05`, `WDC06`, `WDCO7`, `MAD02`, `MAD04`, and `SAO04` data centers. `MAD02`, `MAD04`, and `WDCO7` are Power10 data center.
 PER will be deployed in other data centers over time.
 {: note}

-You must use the [IBM Cloud API](/apidocs/transit-gateway#create-transit-gateway) or [IBM Cloud CLI](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli&interface=ui) to connect a PER-enabled workspaces in `FRA05` to a Transit Gateway.
-{: note}

 PER associates specific {{site.data.keyword.powerSys_notm}} networks with unique MPLS route distinguishers (RDs).
 This makes it easy for different networks to communicate with each other across the IBM Cloud MPLS backbone.

 To facilitate communication between {{site.data.keyword.powerSys_notm}} instances and other parts of the network, such as [Classic infrastructure](/docs/virtual-servers?topic=virtual-servers-getting-started-tutorial), [Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started), and remote {{site.data.keyword.powerSys_notm}} instances, [Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started&interface=ui) is used.